amethystaurora-robo/Rare_event_algorithms/README.md

 3. Mehling, O., Börner, R. and Lucarini, V., 2024.
 Limits to predictability of the asymptotic state of the Atlantic Meridional Overturning Circulation in a conceptual climate model.
 Physica D: Nonlinear Phenomena, 459, p.134043.

+#To Do
+4. Degeneracy of trajectoreis isn't fixed with more trajs, can try a lower value of k for next run
+8. Would also be good to see any changes in auto-correlation and variance as transition happens